 - Phishing: Posing as financial institutions or companies like eBay or PayPal and sending spam or pop-up messages to get consumers to reveal personal information.
-Also can be in the form of text messages asking for your personal information, or to call a fake phone number or visit a fake website.
+Can also be in the form of text messages asking for your personal information or asking you to call a "fake" phone number or visit a "fake" website.

 EFCU Debit Card

 Visa® Credit Card

 If out of the country call collect at 1-727-299-2449

 Track your spending or dispute fraudulent transactions on your TravelMoney® Card online. www.innovativecardservices.com

 Evansville Federal Credit Union wishes to notify you of the following alert(s):